 Create your own Card Sorting session

-Making your own card sorting workshops is easy.
-Miro’s whiteboard tool is the perfect canvas to create and share them.
-Get started by selecting the Card Sorting Template, then take the following steps to make one of your own.
+Running a card sorting session is easy.
+Start by selecting the Card Sorting Template, then take the following steps to make one of your own.

 You can edit the default card set, including text and images, to suit your website or app’s information architecture.
 Aim for 30-60 cards per session.
 Only the most relevant cards have to end up sorted into groups.

 2. Explain what card sorting method you’d like users to follow.